dagdagdag83/OAuth-and-SPIFFE-Registration/draft-kasselman-oauth_spiffe.md

 After registration, there MUST be an initial client record with a direct link between the SPIFFE identifier in the SPIFFE credentials and the OAuth client identifier.
 However, additional steps MAY be required to make the client operational, such as missing configuration or entitlement information.
 This is particularly relevant for complex enterprise environments.

 ## Configuration
-After registration, a client must be configured with the necessary operational metadata to function correctly and securely.
+After registration, a client MUST be configured with the necessary operational metadata to function correctly and securely.
 An authorization server may use a number of mechanisms for obtaining metadata.
 Metadata may be statically preconfigured, automatically or manually created, or retrieved from a configuration management system.
 This can happen instantaneously after registration or it can be asynchronous.
+If metadata is added asynchronously, the authorization server MUST return an "Incomplete Registration" error whenever the client interacts with the authorization server, until the additional metadata has been added.

 ## Entitlement
 Entitlement defines the specific permissions and/or access rights granted to the client.
 This is a critical stage that determines what the configured client is permitted to do and request.
 Entitlements can include; grant types, scopes, audience restrictions, or fine-grained permissions.